ppertuzduran/SEMEVAL2026-TASK4/APPROACH.md

 ## 10. Summary of the Distillation-Based Approach

-1. **Train a strong Track B bi-encoder** using `BAAI/bge-large-en-v1.5` with a curriculum of MultipleNegativesRankingLoss → PairwiseSoftmaxLoss → TripletLoss and hard-negative mining.
+1. **Train a strong Track B bi-encoder** using `BAAI/bge-large-en-v1.5` with a 3-phase curriculum: 3 epochs MNR → 4 epochs PairwiseSoftmax (τ=0.7) → 3 epochs TripletLoss (margin=0.5).
-2. **Initialize Track A cross-encoder** from the Track B backbone and train it on triple classification with symmetric augmentation and temperature-scaled CrossEntropy.
+2. **Initialize Track A cross-encoder** from the Track B backbone and train it on triple classification with swap augmentation, temperature-scaled CrossEntropy (τ=0.7), and B→A distillation regularization (λ=0.3).
-3. **Regularize Track A** with a distillation signal from the bi-encoder (Track B → Track A) to stabilize training.
-4. **Refine Track B** by distilling from the stronger Track A cross-encoder (Track A → Track B), aligning embeddings with the cross-encoder’s decisions.
+3. **Refine Track B** by distilling from the ensemble of Track A folds (A→B distillation, λ=0.5, τ=0.7), aligning embeddings with cross-encoder decisions.
-5. **Use ensembling** for both tracks and, optionally, iterative mutual refinement to squeeze out additional performance.
+4. **Use ensembling** for Track A (5-fold logit averaging) and single distilled model for Track B.

-This setup leverages a **shared encoder** and **two-way distillation** to make Tracks A and B reinforce each other, while strictly respecting the constraint that Track B embeddings at inference time are computed independently per story.
+This setup leverages a **shared BGE-large backbone** and **two-way distillation** to make Tracks A and B reinforce each other, while respecting Track B's independent embedding constraint.